fbpx

 A remote land of elemental forces – snow, ice, water and rock make up the otherworldly landscape of Antarctica.
 The seventh continent’s barren terrain remains untouched by humans, belonging only to the penguins colonizing the white wilderness and the pods of killer and humpback whales in the waters.
 A bucket list destination for most and final frontier of adventure travel, Antarctica is so remote that few will ever experience its coastline, let alone its interiors.
 But Ker & Downey® Africa, in collaboration with our expert on the ground team, now offer an exclusive day trip from Cape Town to Antarctica.

 Time restricted travelers can now experience the thrill of Earth’s southernmost continent within a 24 hour day trip from South Africa to Antarctica.
-Previously only accessible by a 10-21 day boat cruise from Argentina or New Zealand, you can now board a private Gulfstream jet in Cape Town and arrive in the interior of Antarctica a mere 5 hours later.
+Soak up endless uninhabited horizons on the white continent, previously only accessible by a 10-21 day boat cruise from Argentina or New Zealand, you can now board a private Gulfstream jet in Cape Town and reach Antarctica a mere five hours later.

 cape town to antarctica fly over